zio/zio/docs/datatypes/test/spec.md

     )
   ```

+### Dependencies on Other Services

+Just like the `ZIO` data type, the `Spec` requires an environment of type `R`.
+When we write tests, we might need to access a service through the environment.
+It can be a combination of the standard services such a `Clock`, `Console`, `Random` and `System` or test services like `TestClock`, `TestConsole`, `TestRandom`, and `TestSystem`, or any user-defined services.

+### Providing Layers

+By using `Spec#provideLayer`, `Spec#provideSomeLayer`, or `Spec#provideCustomLayer`, a test or suite of tests can be provided with any dependencies in a similar way to how a ZIO data type can.

 ## Operations

 In ZIO Test, specs are just values like other data types in ZIO.
 So we can filter, map or manipulate these data types.
 In this section, we are going to learn some of the most important operations on the `Spec` data type: